Group18-CMPUT391/OOS-CMPUT391/README.md

 ###Data Analysis Module

+This module is accessed by scientists.
+He or she will click the drop-box in order to access the sensor_id values that they are subscribed to.
+Once you select the sensor_id, a table will be printed showing the yearly minimum, maximum and average of each year.
+Right below, another field will ask for what year you would like to do the data analysis on.
+Once the year is chosen, select to what time hierarchy you would like to perform the analysis on, choosing from either daily, weekly, or quarterly.
+Once you click submit, a table is produced below showing the Analysis of drilldown from year onto what time hierarchy was chose.

 ## Installation
 ***Step 1:*** Since this site uses TomCat please place the souce code in the webbapps folder in TomCat.